palantir/typedjsonrpc/README.rst

 Accessing the HTTP request from JSON-RPC methods
 ------------------------------------------------
 In some situations, you may want to access the HTTP request from your JSON-RPC method.
 For example, you could need to perform logic based on headers in the request.
-In the :mod:`typedjsonrpc.server` module, there is a special :attr:`typedjsonrpc.server.current_request` attribute which allows you to access the HTTP request which was used to call the current method.
+In the `typedjsonrpc.server` module, there is a special `typedjsonrpc.server.current_request` attribute which allows you to access the HTTP request which was used to call the current method.

 .. warning::